vendruscolo-lab/AlphaFold-MetaInference-Tutorial/theory.md

 can be predicted through the distogram head of AlphaFold using this colab [notebook](https://github.com/zshengyu14/ColabFold_distmats/blob/main/AlphaFold2.ipynb).
-These distances are defined as those between the β carbon atom positions for all amino acids except glycine, for which the α carbon atom positions were instead used.
-The multiple sequence alignment (MSA) was conducted by MMseqs2 (default setting) on BFD/MGnify and Uniclust30.
+These distances are defined as those between the β carbon atom positions for all amino acids except glycine, for which the α carbon atom positions are instead employed.
+The multiple sequence alignment (MSA) is conducted by MMseqs2 (default setting) on BFD/MGnify and Uniclust30.
-Model 1.1.1 of AlphaFold (default setting) was used for the predictions, with no structural templates.
+Model 1.1.1 of AlphaFold (default setting) is used for the predictions, with no structural templates.
 AlphaFold describes the distribution of inter-residue distances into 64 bins of equal width, covering the range from 2.15625 to 21.84375 Å, with the last bin also